becarpenter/book6/utilities/utDoc.md

 The title page is at _Title.md_ and is augmented during baking by adding a timestamp.

-Ome gotcha is that all graphics files (`.png, .jpg`, etc.) needed to be copied into the main directory.
-Another gotcha is that section names need to be unique book-wide.
+One gotcha is that all graphics files (`.png, .jpg`, etc.) needed to be copied into the main directory, and their names must be unique book-wide.
+Another gotcha is that section names must also be unique book-wide.

-A current weakness is that where a page break is needed, this is signaled by a dummy line: `backslashpagebreak`.
+A necessary hack is that where a page break is needed, this is signaled by a dummy line: `backslashpagebreak`.
+This is converted later to a genuine pagebreak.

-Further info in the `pdf` directory.
+Further info is in the `pdf` directory.